watsoncui/cui-lab.github.io/README.md

 6. Change directory into cui-lab.github.io and then make, and save, some changes to README.md.
 7. Add the README.md file to the index to prepare for the next commit using the command: `$ git add README.md`
 8. Commit and comment (in quotes, after the `-m` option) on your commit using the example command: `$ git commit -m "made a few changes"`
-9. Push the committed file(s) to your GitHub repository using the command: `$ git push`
+9. Push the committed file(s) to your GitHub repository using the following command and then inputing your username and password: `$ git push`
-10. On youraccount's GitHub and on the cloned repository, click on Pull Requests, and then click New pull request, the owner will check your pull request and decide whether to accept/merge changes
+10. You should then see the changes on the cloned repository on your account.
+If you would like to submit your changes to the original owner of the cloned repository, then on the page for your cloned repository, click on the "Pull Requests" and create a new pull request.
+The owner will check your pull request and decide whether to accept and merge your changes.

 ### GitHub SSH Key Tutorial